XRPLF/xrpl-dev-portal/content/use-cases/use-a-payment-channel-to-move-xrp-between-exchanges.md

 # Use a Payment Channel to Move XRP Between Exchanges

 ***TODO: what do we think of this use case title?
 I like using the name of the feature and also describing the task to be performed.
-Is the title accurate?
-Is it too long?***
+Is the language in the title accurate?***

 As a digital exchange, you may need the ability to send XRP to another digital exchange.
 A straightforward way to do this is through a Payment Channel.
-For example, XXXXXXXX. ***TODO: what is a real-life description of this use case in action between two digital exchanges?*** In this use case, the exchange sending XRP is called the _payer exchange_.
+For example, XXXXXXXX. ***TODO: what are some real-life examples of this use case in action between two digital exchanges?*** In this use case, the exchange sending XRP is called the _payer exchange_.
 The exchange receiving XRP is called the _payee exchange_.
 Here’s a roadmap to the high-level tasks you’ll need to perform to implement this Payment Channel use case.

 {% set n = cycler(* range(1,99)) %}